Navigating the Challenges of Successful Cross-Border Integration

 That’s where cross-border integrations either succeed—or quietly stall.

-In the next post, I’ll focus on where culture most visibly shows up in cross-border integrations: decision-making.
+In the next posts, I’ll focus on where culture most visibly shows up in cross-border integrations: decision-making.
 Not in values statements or workshops, but in who decides, how quickly decisions are made, what requires escalation, and how disagreement is handled across borders.
 This is often where cultural differences become operational—and where execution either accelerates or quietly slows.